-- 2.1 That the draft Tor Bay Harbour Business Plan 2010/2011 as set out in Appendix 1 be approved. - 2.2 That, subject to the views of the Harbour Committee, the Executive Head of Harbour and Marine Services and the Harbour Committee Chairman agree the final detail of the Tor Bay Harbour Business Plan 2010/2011, and sign the Acceptance Statement in Section 9. - 3.
-Key points and reasons for recommendations - 3.1 The Municipal Ports Review recommends that local authority owned ports and harbours should consider producing a business plan that looks at the future prospects of the port/harbour and how it will meet the requirements of stakeholders.
-The plan should review the strategy of the harbour and present measurable objectives.
+- 1.2 Harbour customers and the wider community would expect the harbour authority to have a business plan. - 1.3 If the Harbour Committee work to an agreed Business Plan it will have a positive impact on our customers. - 2.
+Proposed Decision - 2.1 That the draft Tor Bay Harbour Business Plan 2013/2014 as set out in Appendix 1 be approved. - 2.2 That, subject to the views of the Harbour Committee, the Executive Head of Tor Bay Harbour Authority and the Harbour Committee Chairman agree the final detail of the Tor Bay Harbour Business Plan 2013/2014, and sign the Acceptance Statement in Section 9. - 3.
+Action Needed - 3.1 To agree the final detail of the Tor Bay Harbour Business Plan 2013/2014, and sign the Acceptance Statement in Section 9.